-Internet of Things (IOT) and cloud manufacturing provide another direction to solve the customized / personalized products (CPP) problem that used to be solved by the collective efforts from consumers, manufacturers and third parties (Yang et al., 2017).
+Internet of Things (IOT) and cloud manufacturing provide another direction to solve the customized / personalized products problem that used to be solved by the collective efforts from consumers, manufacturers and third parties (Yang et al., 2017).
 IOT provides real-time sensing and fast transmission capability of data, and can greatly facilitate remote operation in manufacturing activities and efficient collaboration among stakeholders.
-However, the method does not seems to provide communication among the machines in the production line.
-On the other hand, the cost of robots for the production line may not be affordable by SMEs.
+However, the method does not seems to provide communication among the machines in the production line and the cost of robots for the production line may not be affordable by SMEs.